FROM CASABLANCA: 14 days Round trip: Imperial cities – Kasbahs – Desert – Mountains – Coast

 Day 3: Rabat - Asilah - Tangier (249 km)

-The night is spent in Tangier.
+We spend the night in Tangier.

 Day 4: Tangier - Chefchaouen (110 km)